maryamhmt/CrewSchedulingOptmizer/README.md

 ### Parameters

-- \( R_s, R_e \): Integer parameters representing the start time and end time (in minutes from 01.01.1970) of the period for schedule generation.
+- $R_s, R_e$: Integer parameters representing the start time and end time (in minutes from 01.01.1970) of the period for schedule generation.
 The assumption is that all flights, pairings, and schedules are contained within this period.
 - \( C \): Set of crew (pilots).
 - \( F \): Set of non-canceled flights.
 - \( P \): Set of pairings generated from flights \( F \).